Tables, bounds and graphics of short linear codes with covering radius 3 and codimension 4 and 5

-\textbf{Abstract.} The length function $\ell_q(r,R)$ is the smallest length of a $ q $-ary linear code of codimension $r$ and covering radius $R$.
-The $d$-length function $\ell_q(r,R,d)$ is the smallest length of a $ q $-ary linear code with codimension $r$, covering radius $R$, and minimum distance~$d$.
+\textbf{Abstract.} The \textbf{\emph{length function}} $\ell_q(r,R)$ is the smallest length of a $ q $-ary linear code of codimension (redundancy) $r$ and covering radius $R$.
+The {\mathversion{bold}$d$}-\textbf{\emph{length function}} $\ell_q(r,R,d)$ is the smallest length of a $ q $-ary linear code with codimension (redundancy) $r$, covering radius $R$, and minimum distance~$d$.

-In this work, by computer search in wide regions of $q$, we obtained short $[n,n-4,5]_q3$ quasi-perfect MDS codes and $[n,n-5,5]_q3$ quasi-perfect Almost MDS codes of covering radius $R=3$.
+By computer search in wide regions of $q$, we obtained following short codes of covering radius $R=3$: $[n,n-4,5]_q3$ quasi-perfect MDS codes, $[n,n-5,5]_q3$ quasi-perfect Almost MDS codes, and $[n,n-5,3]_q3$ codes.
 In computer search, we use the step-by-step leximatrix and inverse leximatrix algorithms to obtain parity check matrices of codes.
-The algorithms are versions of the recursive g-parity check algorithm for greedy codes.
-The new codes imply the following upper bounds (called \emph{\textbf{lexi-bounds}}):
+These algorithms are versions of the recursive $g$-parity check matrix algorithm for greedy codes.
+The new codes imply the following new upper bounds (called \emph{\textbf{lexi-bounds}}) on the length function and the $d$-length function:

 Moreover, we improve the lexi-bounds, applying randomized greedy algorithms, and show that